moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 - utilize learning objective mastery rubric-based assessment,
 - use exam reflection surveys,
-- increase the amount of in-class active learning and decrease in-class lecture,
+- increase the amount of in-class active learning and decrease in-class lecturing,
 - collect weekly feedback from the students and respond to this via extra in-class content, extra videos and/or written notes,
-- post all notes, videos, assignments, as open access on a comprehensive website
+- post all notes, videos, assignments, publicly on a comprehensive website, and
-- release the vast majority of my teaching materials as open educational resources under liberal copyright licenses
+- release the vast majority of my teaching materials as open educational resources under liberal copyright licenses.

 EME 150A [Mechanical Design]
 ----------------------------